The Bankrate promise

-Taking a distribution from a tax-qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
-However, the IRS rule of 55 may allow you to receive a distribution in the year you reach age 55 or later (and before age 59 ½) without triggering the early penalty if your plan provides for such distributions.
+Taking a distribution from a tax-qualified retirement plan, such as a 401(k), prior to age 59½ is generally subject to a 10 percent early withdrawal tax penalty.
+However, the IRS rule of 55 may allow you to receive a distribution in the year you reach age 55 or later (and before age 59½) without triggering the early penalty if your plan provides for such distributions.

 Any distribution would still be subject to an income tax withholding rate of 20 percent, however.
 (If it turns out that 20 percent is more than you owe based on your total taxable income, you’ll get a refund after filing your yearly tax return.)

-It’s important to note that the rule of 55 does not apply to all 401(k)s and is not available at all for traditional or Roth IRAs.
+It’s important to note that the of 55 is not available at all for traditional or Roth IRAs.

-Many companies have retirement plans that allow employees to take advantage of the rule of 55, but your company may not offer the option.
+Many companies have retirement plans that allow employees to take advantage of the rule of 55, but your company may not offer one.

 “Many companies see the rule as an incentive for employees to resign in order to get a penalty-free distribution, with the unintended consequence of prematurely depleting their retirement savings,” says Paul Porretta, a compensation and benefits attorney at Troutman Pepper, a law firm based in New York City.

 - Retirement plan offers them.
 Your company must offer a qualified retirement plan such as a 401(k) or 403(a) or (b) that allows rule of 55 withdrawals.
-Some plans prohibit withdrawals prior to age 59 ½ or even 62.

-- Age 55 or older.
+- In or after the year you turn 55.
 You leave a position (voluntarily or involuntarily) in or after the year you turn 55 years old.

 - Potential lost gains.
 You understand that taking early withdrawals means forfeiting any gains that you might otherwise have earned on your investments.

 - Reduce taxes.
-You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income should be lower if you are not working.
+You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income may be lower if you are not working.

 However, as with any financial decision, be sure to check with a trusted advisor or tax professional first to avoid any unforeseen consequences.